AbhinavPradeep/abhinav-blog/content/blog/db-1/index.md

 $$\text{Next block } = \left \lfloor \text{flashEndAddress } + 4096 \right \rfloor _ {4096}$$

-Rounding to the nearest block boundary is done using a bitwise and with 0xfffff000: zeroing out any bits between 0-4095 ($16^3-1 = 4095$ ergo the last three digits of the hex).
+Rounding to the nearest block boundary is done using a bitwise and with 0xfffff000: zeroing out any bits between 0-4095 ($16^3-1 = 4095$ hence the last three digits of the hex).
 After obtaining the blocks to write to, save_and_disable_interrupts() of the hardware/sync API is used to temporarily disable interrupts before erasing and writing to flash.
 The interrupts are then re-enabled.
 Next we have the retreiveFromMemory() function:

 ```C
 char* retreiveFromMemory() {